mohammadalmoqdad/github.io-reading-note/read03.md

 #### There are some comands for GIT we can use to save changes, move from directory to antother directory, to upload the files on the device to he [Github](https://github.com) and we can link a message of the reson of the changes tat we have made on our project.

 ###### **Here some of these commands**
+* `$ cd test`: it is chnging the directory poiter to another directory called test.